 Comprehensive Overview

 Another potential side effect, although rare, is an allergic reaction.
 While rooibos is often recommended for people with allergies due to its anti-inflammatory properties, some individuals may be sensitive to certain compounds in the tea.
 Allergic reactions can manifest in various ways, from mild skin rashes and itching to more severe symptoms like difficulty breathing or anaphylaxis.
-If you experience any signs of an allergic reaction after drinking rooibos tea, it's important to discontinue use and seek medical attention.
+If you experience any signs of an allergic reaction after drinking rooibos tea, don't forget to discontinue use and seek medical attention.

 Trends and Latest Developments